 Also new to this version is the choice between three platforms: Mac OSX, Linux and Windows.
-(The MacIntosh "Classic" platform is not supported any more.)
 To simplify reading, each platform has now separate Manuals (this User's Manual and the QuickStart guide).
 Contrarily to previous versions, the functionality and purpose of each platform's version is now slightly different.
-The Windows version is aimed at novice users (particularly with the use of the graphical User Interface).
+This Windows version is aimed at novice users (particularly with the use of the graphical User Interface, available separately, see Section 4.5).
 Conversely, the Mac OSX and Linux versions are aimed at power users who want to take advantage of the powerful Unix scripting capabilities.
 The core model's features and Fortran code themselves, however, are strictly the same for all platforms.